 Coffee Blending For the Home Roaster

-Shortly after you start home roasting coffee you’ll come face to face with a near-empty bag of coffee.
-You’ll look at it and decide it’s too little for a single batch of coffee.
+Shortly after you start home-roasting coffee, you’ll encounter a near-empty bag of coffee.
+You’ll look at it and decide it’s too little for a single batch.
 At this point, you can either buy more coffee from that same crop, throw it away, or experiment with blending.
-Blending can be broken down into two different camps: blending for espresso and blending for non-espresso (regular coffee).
+Blending can be divided into two camps: blending for espresso and blending for non-espresso (regular coffee).

 My experience with blending has taught me that coffee blending is far easier and more forgiving than blending for espresso.
-Building an espresso blend is likely to take many attempts before you get the flavor profile you desire.
+Building an espresso blend will likely take many attempts before you get your desired flavor profile.
 Most of my regular coffee blends were successful on the first try.
 Ultimately, espresso blending is a separate topic.
 This article will cover blending for regular coffee.

 Home Roasters Are Different From Commercial Roasters

-Home coffee roasters have different challenges from commercial coffee roasters.
-Home coffee roasters roast less coffee, roast less frequently, and with rare exceptions offer far less control over the temperature profile throughout the roast, especially when roasting outdoors.
-I have found that coffee blending can mask and overcome some of the problems home roasters experience.
+Home coffee roasters face different challenges than commercial coffee roasters.
+They roast less coffee, roast less frequently, and, with rare exceptions, offer far less control over the temperature profile throughout the roast, especially when roasting outdoors.
+I have found that coffee blending can mask and overcome some problems home roasters experience.

 weigh coffee beans